What’s the Difference Between Fine Lines and Wrinkles?

 How to Reduce the Appearance of Fine Lines and Wrinkles

 Last but certainly not least, wear broad-spectrum sunscreen each and every day.
 “Wearing a broad-spectrum sunscreen daily is number one so your skin isn’t photo-damaged and prematurely photoaged,” says Dr. Houshmand.
-Try the La Roche-Posay Anthelios Mineral SPF Moisturizer with Hyaluronic Acid which hydrates the skin and offers SPF protection.
-“If you take preventative measures starting early, you can help slow the visible signs of the natural skin aging process.”'
+Try the La Roche-Posay Anthelios Mineral SPF Moisturizer with Hyaluronic Acid or the Peter Thomas Roth Hyaluronic Cloud Moisturizer with SPF 45.
+“If you take preventative measures starting early, you can help slow the visible signs of the natural skin aging process,” she says.

 Photo: Chaunte Vaughn